collaide/repository-manager/README.md

 send_file path_to_zip

 # Don't forget to delete the zip file after the user has downloaded it (when his session end for instance)
-# I created a method how delete all the download file path
+# I created a method who delete all the download file path of an object (here `user1` for instance)
 user1.delete_download_path()
 ```